bodrick/awesome/TOPICS.md

 *   [asdf-vm/asdf](https://github.com/asdf-vm/asdf) - Extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more
 *   [codota/tabnine-vscode](https://github.com/codota/tabnine-vscode) - Visual Studio Code client for Tabnine. https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode
 *   [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and simplifying automation scripts.
-*   [stateful/vscode-runme](https://github.com/stateful/vscode-runme) - Execute commands inside your runbooks, docs, and READMEs for VS Code.
+*   [stateful/vscode-runme](https://github.com/stateful/vscode-runme) - Execute your runbooks, docs, and READMEs for VS Code.
 *   [junegunn/fzf](https://github.com/junegunn/fzf) - :cherry\_blossom: A command-line fuzzy finder
 *   [tbckr/sgpt](https://github.com/tbckr/sgpt) - SGPT is a command-line tool that provides a convenient way to interact with OpenAI models, enabling users to run queries, generate shell commands and produce code directly from the terminal.
 *   [wslutilities/wslu](https://github.com/wslutilities/wslu) - A collection of utilities for Windows Subsystem for Linux